Xilinx/PYNQ/docs/source/8_iop_code.rst

 HDF file
 ^^^^^^^^

-Before an Application project and a Board Support Package can be created or compiled in SDK, a *Hardware Platform*  project is required.
+Before an Application project and a BSP can be created or compiled in SDK, a *Hardware Platform*  project is required.
 A Hardware Platform defines the peripherals in the IOP subsystem, and the memory map of the system, and is used by the BSP to build software libraries to support the underlying hardware.

 A Hardware Description File (.hdf), created by Vivado, is used to create the *Hardware Platfrom*  project in SDK.